-You will swallow a liquid contrast (X-ray dye) called barium sulfate that is thick like a milkshake.
+We will ask you to swallow a liquid contrast (X-ray dye) called barium sulfate.
+This liquid is thick like a milkshake.
 Barium is a heavy metal powder.
-It is not absorbed by the body.
+Your body will not absorb it.

 The barium will coat the inside of your esophagus.
 This helps details show clearly on the X-ray images.
 Small amounts of X-rays are then passed through your body.